 CAN I CHANGE MY MIND ABOUT WHO I HAVE AS MY ATTORNEYS?

 Yes, you can but it’s not that easy.
 You would need to revoke or cancel your original LPA and then make a completely new one.
 This can be costly and time-consuming so it is best to make an LPA with a view to it standing the test of time.

 If you complete the forms yourself either online or using the paper forms, it will not cost anything to do so.
 There is a registration fee which is currently £110 per LPA although there are fee reductions and exemptions available for certain people.
 If you have the help of professionals their fees will vary but you can see how much I charge here for drafting LPAs.

 HOW DO I GET MORE INFORMATION?

-You can always call me on 07538946839 or email me at email@example.com and I am more than happy to give you some initial advice and help you decide whether you should have an LPA. the Office of the Public Guardian also provide a useful Guide which explains LPAs in great detail and is user friendly.
+You can always call me on 07538946839 or email me at firstname.lastname@example.org and I am more than happy to give you some initial advice and help you decide whether you should have an LPA.
+The Office of the Public Guardian also provides a useful Guide that explains LPAs in great detail and is user-friendly.
 You can download the Guide here.